macgregor/developer-notes/python/argparse-basics.md

 `git checkout -b new_branch`, etc. You can think of each of these subcommands as their own processor attached to the root git parser.

-One thing that bugs me is that when i add an optional argument to the root parser so that all subcommands get it, like:
+One thing that bugs me is that when I add an optional argument to the root parser so that all subcommands get it, like:
 ```python
 git_parser.add_argument('--global-option', help='all subcommands can use this argument')